samacqua/LARC/README.md

 The original ARC data can be found here [The Abstraction and Reasoning Corpus](https://github.com/fchollet/ARC)

 ## Contents
-- `dataset` contains the language-annotated ARC tasks and successful natural program phrase annotations
+- `dataset` contains the language-complete ARC tasks and successful natural program phrase annotations
 - `explorer` contains the explorer code that allows for easy browsing of the annotated tasks
 - `collection` contains the source code used to curate the dataset
 - `bandit` contains the formulation and environment for bandit algorithm used for collection